 15 Let My Love Open The Door - Pete Townshend and Raphael Rudd (harp)

 16 Awakening - Pete Townshend and Raphael Rudd (piano)

 17 Western (American) Arti - Raphael Rudd (harp)

 18 O'Parvardigar - Pete Townshend and Raphael Rudd (harp)

 Produced by Pete Townshend

 This 2-CD set contains all of the music from the three Meher Baba devotional albums ('Happy Birthday', 'I Am' and 'With Love'), with a bonus 1972 recording of Pete performing O’Parvardigar live in India.
-The CD is sold on Pete’s Eelpie.com store, and all profits from the sales will go to the Meher Baba Trust in India and towards the European Meher Baba Film Archive.
+The CD was sold on Pete’s Eelpie.com store, and all profits from the sales went to the Meher Baba Trust in India and towards the European Meher Baba Film Archive.